AlgorithmicResearchGroup/ML-Research-Agent/README.md

 # ML Research Benchmark Baseline Agent

-The ML Research Benchmark Baseline Agent is a multi-agent system designed to serve as a baseline for various AI and machine learning tasks.
+The ML Research Benchmark Baseline Agent is an agentic system designed to serve as a baseline for various AI and machine learning tasks.
 This agent provides a foundation for comparing and evaluating machine learning research and development tasks that agents can perform.

 ## Features